National CAPACD Board of Directors

 Inhe Choi

-Hana Center, Executive Director
+HANA Center, Executive Director

 Chicago, IL

 Prior to joining KRCC’s staff in 2014, Ms. Choi worked as an independent consultant for nine years assisting community-based organizations and foundations with capacity building and strategic planning.
 Ms. Choi also served as the Program Director of the Crossroads Fund, the Asian American Liaison for the Harold Washington administration in Chicago and a community organizer for the Metropolitan Tenants Organization.
-She is a co-founder of Korean American Women In Need
+She is a co-founder of Korean American Women In Need (KAN-WIN).

 Wayne Ho